 What Are The Consequences Of Not Being PCI Compliant?

 The importance of PCI compliance cannot be overstated.
 Not being PCI compliant can have consequences that will considerably affect your business.
-So, the results for not being PCI compliant include:
+The consequences of not being PCI compliant include:

 - Penalties monthly